benjamin-carpene/a_star/README.md

 A C++ implementation of A\*.
 You can choose the heuristics that the algorithm uses by using the C++ policy idiom.

+# Policy version
+You are on the `policy` branch of this Git repository.
+This is the initial implementation of the project.
+For performance reasons, it avoids the use of polymorphism, which can be slower.
+For the polymorphic version, switch to the `main` branch, which is now the default and can be easily used with my other projects (cf. `main` branch).

 **Euclidian heuristic.**

 ![euclidian example](examples/euclidian.gif)